sriniketh28/Tindog/README.md

 # Tindog
-Tindog is a simple concept like tinder but for dogs.
+Tindog is a simple concept like tinder for dogs.
 It is made using HTML, CSS and Bootstrap .<br />
 Tindog is also mobile friendly.

 ## Steps to install